Explore this Section

 "What a fantastic honour this is.
 To have this award recognise the most personal and creative aspects of my work means so much, and fires the imagination to look forward to what else is possible."

-Dr Crawford attended the awards ceremony with Professor Pauline Walsh, Pro Vice-Chancellor and Executive Dean of the School of Medicine and Health Sciences.
+Dr Crawford attended the awards ceremony with Professor Pauline Walsh, Pro Vice-Chancellor and Executive Dean of the Faculty of Medicine and Health Sciences.
 Dr Crawford has a dual role at Keele, serving as both senior teaching fellow in the School of Medicine and as an academic staff developer in the Learning and Professional Development Centre.

 The judges said that Dr Crawford was a clear leader in a strong field of exceptionally inspiring teachers: